The Single Action, No-Decocker Version Of Canik's Popular Line Of Pistols

 The gun comes in three colors.
 The two most commonly available are black and desert sand (very light tan or khaki).
-Less common, the dessert brown my employer happened to have was the color I chose.
+Less common, the desert brown my employer happened to have was the color I chose.

 Because I had been watching reports of this line of pistols for two years.
 Plenty of trusted sources, demonstrations in countless videos, detailed written reports.

 After two years, still glowing with reports of exceptional performance and value with the Canik TP9sf from Century Arms.